-College & Departmental requirements that may be used to meet General Education requirements.

-If ENGL 3323 Technical Writing is substituted for ENGL 1213 Composition II above; hours in this block are reduced by 3.
+- College & Departmental requirements that may be used to meet General Education requirements. - If ENGL 3323 Technical Writing is substituted for ENGL 1213 Composition II above; hours in this block are reduced by 3. - If used as (S) course above, then hours are reduced by three.